 - A significant level of infrastructure and services with international airports (Including the Mohamed V airport, the leader within the African continent in the terms of flight numbers.), three mobile phone companies, major European and U.S. banks and national banks with international standards, and excellent road infrastructures and a strong network of public transports, including the high speed train project.

 In such an environment, with such rapid evolution, it is essential for investors to receive appropriate support adapted to the Moroccan context.
-It must be responsive enough to deal with more complex issues in terms of structuring projects, financing, costs controls in relation to taxation (and optimisations or potential benefits), secure their contracts and understand the foreign exchange regulations (to avoid “cash-traps“ and streamline the flow of capital).
+It must be responsive enough to deal with more complex issues in terms of structuring projects, financing, costs controls in relation to taxation, secure their contracts and understand the foreign exchange regulations.